F J Emery

 1894

-Earthenware manufacturer mainly at the Bleak Hill Works, Burslem, Stoke-on-Trent, England.
+Earthenware manufacturer at the Churchyard Works from c.1878-80 and atthe Bleak Hill Works, Burslem, Stoke-on-Trent, England.

 • c.1865 "In connection with the Furnival Works, Mr. F. J. Emery of the Bleak Hill Works introduced in about 1865 a method of crayon drawing and painting on the unglazed surface of earthenware and china, which came much in repute, and drawings were made in it by some of the artists as well as by lady and other amateurs.
 The unglazed articles and prepared crayons and colours were supplied by Mr. Emery, who afterwards became a partner with Edward Clarke at Longport, and proprietor of the Bleak Hill Works."
 Source: Jewitt's Ceramic Art of Great Britain 1800-1900